Here’s a step-by-step guide on how to build your own online shop with Shopify.

 - Add the new domain in Shopify

-In the Shopify admin, from the left hand navigation go to Settings and then Domains and add your domain name using the ‘Add an existing domain’ button.
+In the Shopify admin, on the left navigation go to Settings and then Domains and add your domain name using the ‘Add an existing domain’ button.

 - Update DNS records